-This is one of the “standard” insert sets in 2012 Topps Heritage, though this one has (for the most part) nothing to do with baseball – it honors the 1963 “year in the world”.
-They do this every year with Heritage.
+This is one of the “standard” insert sets in 2013 Topps Heritage, though this one has (for the most part) nothing to do with baseball – it honors the 1964 “year in the world”.
+Topps creates this set every year with Heritage.

 Info about the set:

 The set has a white border with the News Flashback set name at the top and the name of the featured news story at the bottom.